 What other makers, creative folk, shops, instagrams, etc. are inspiring you at the moment?

 I'm currently listening to Joseph's song Blood & Tears on repeat.
 They are amazingly talented sisters and such an inspiration.
 I also love the shop Shorthand in Los Angeles.
 It has the best stationery / office supplies in all the land (aaaand they carry some of my work!).

 What was the path that brought you to where you're at with your creative business right now?
 Any specific, notable moments you remember that led you to where you are now?

-Make sure you head over and check out Little Bright Studios' shop, and give them a follow on Instagram and Facebook!
+Make sure you head over and check out Odd Daughter Paper Co.'s shop (and use the 15% off discount code, "TACKY15".
+Expires Oct 13.), and give them a follow on Instagram and Facebook!

 If you know of a rad lady who runs a creative business making super awesome stuff who you think should be our next Maker of the Month, submit them at the bottom of the page here!
 We love learning about new BA Chicks making stuff, running business, and being generally kick ass and creative.